Background music: Business audio

-In the United States, the terms "elevator music" and "Muzak" are commonly used to refer to business audio services that provide background music in retail settings.
+In the United States, the terms "elevator music" and "Muzak" are commonly used to describe business audio services that deliver background music in retail or hospitality settings.

 History

 Founded in 1934, Muzak was among the early background music providers.

 Business audio is produced off-site and delivered to the client via a number of methods including DBS satellite, SDARS satellite, coaxial cable, FM radio subcarrier, leased line, internet broadband, compact disc, and tape.

 Most audio content is licensed for personal and home use only.
 Business audio services allow clients to use audio content in public and commercial settings by paying appropriate royalties to performing rights organizations like ASCAP, BMI, SESAC and GEMA in Germany.